scout-app/scout-app/README.md

     * [ ] Minimize to tray, icon indicators, alert popups when in tray mode
     * [ ] Import/Export projects (Would anyone even want this feature?)

 * * *

-## Bugs

-* In Ubuntu & OSX, `@import 'buttons'` fails, as Scout-App isn't loading the mixin libraries for some reason.
-* In OSX, CMD+V doesn't paste.
-Implement shortcuts for cut/copy/paste

-* * *